tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 # Acknowledgements

-Thanks to Eric Rescorla for encouraging me to produce this draft, and for providing early reviews.
-Lots of text is copied from an old email from Eric to the TLS WG list: https://mailarchive.ietf.org/arch/msg/tls/tXvdcqnogZgqmdfCugrV8M90Ftw.
+A large part of this draft originates in discussion of SNI encryption on the TLS WG mailing list, including comments after the tunneling approach was first proposed in a message to that list: https://mailarchive.ietf.org/arch/msg/tls/tXvdcqnogZgqmdfCugrV8M90Ftw.

 During the discussion of SNI Encryption in Yokohama, Deb Cooley